When you adopt (or foster), we don’t know a dog’s skills in the bathroom department! We can hope, but we never know!

 Some dogs may play the waiting game with you, but you need to play along, and you need to win.
 As much as you want to be inside, you need to signal to your pup, that you don’t go back inside until business is done.
 Don’t play, don’t engage, don’t make it fun.
 Just wait it out.

 Note: some people can’t resist treats (please try) and if you are one of those people, save the very very best treats for outside.
 High-value treats should be in a league of their own, and never given for free.

 Schedule & Consistency

 Pay attention to your dog.
 Does he/she poop 10 minutes after a meal?
 Or 20 minutes?
-Whatever your time-frame is, you now have a the start to our schedule!
+Whatever your time frame is, you now have a start on your schedule!
 Feed your dog, look at your watch, go outside, and reward.

 If your dog is younger, frequent pees will be needed.
 Go outside more often – sometimes as often as an hour.
 Never yell or make your dog fear you, but instead scoop them up and run outside with them.
 You are in this together!
 If a dog has an accident inside, be sure to check yourself: is it my fault?
 Did I forget to get them out in time?